kdave/btrfs-progs/Documentation/Status.rst

      - The max_inline mount option value is ignored, as if mounted with max_inline=0
    * - Free space cache v1
      - :statusunsupp:`unsupported`
-     - Free space tree is mandatory, v1 has some assumptions about page size
+     - Free space tree is mandatory, v1 makes some assumptions about page size
    * - Compression
      - :statusok:`partial support`
      - Only page-aligned ranges can be compressed